Temporal Ordered Clustering in Dynamic Networks: Unsupervised and Semi-supervised Learning Algorithms

 \subsection{Comparison with other graph models}

-The node arrival order recovery problem in duplication-divergence model is different from that in other graph models like Erd\H{o}s-Renyi graphs and preferential attachment graphs.
+The node arrival order recovery problem in the DD-model is different from that in other graph models like Erd\H{o}s-Renyi graphs and preferential attachment graphs.

-Firstly, for a fixed graph $H_n$ on $n$ vertices let us consider a set of graphs $\Gamma(H) = \{\sigma(H)\colon \sigma \in S_n\}$.
-It is obvious that for the Erd\H{o}s-Renyi model, any graph in $\Gamma(H)$ is generated equally likely with a given seed graph $G_{n_0}$.
-Such a property was also proved for the preferential attachment model in \cite{luczak2016asymmetry}.
-However, this does not hold for duplication-divergence graphs as shown in the following example.
+First, for a fixed graph $G_n$ on $n$ vertices, let us consider a set of graphs $\text{Adm}(G_n) = \{\sigma(G_n)\colon \sigma \in \Gamma(G_n)\}$.
+It is obvious that for the Erd\H{o}s-Renyi model, any graph in $\text{Adm}(G_n)$ is generated equally likely with a given seed graph $G_{n_0}$.
+Such property was also proved for the preferential attachment model in \cite{luczak2016asymmetry}.
+However, this does not hold for DD-model graphs as shown in the following example.

-For the graph $G_n$ presented in Fig.~\ref{fig:equiprobability}, let $G_{n_0}$ consists of vertices $1$, $2$, $3$, and let the parameters of the duplication-divergence model be $p = 0.2$ and $r = 0$.
-The total probability of generating a structure (ignoring labels) identical to $G_t$ is equal to $0.224$.
-Therefore, from eq.~\ref{eq:w_defn}, the probability of adding vertices in a sequence ($1,2,3,4,5$) is equal to $0.7714$, but the probability of adding vertices in a sequence ($1,2,3,5,4$) is equal to $0.2285$.
+For the graph $G_n^{(1)}$ presented in Figure~\ref{fig:equiprobability}, let $G_{n_0}$ consists of vertices $1$, $2$, $3$, and let the parameters of the DD-model be $p = 0.2$ and $r = 0$.
+The $\P[\cG_n = G_n^{(1}]$ can be calculated iteratively using \eqref{eq:w_defn} as $0.068$.
+Now, consider the permutation